 and excessive need to be taken care of that leads to submissive

-early adulthood and present in a variety of contexts, as indicated
+adulthood and present in a variety of contexts, as indicated by

-to assume responsibility for most major areas of his or her
+responsibility for most major areas of his or her life.

-expressing disagreement with others because of fear of loss
+Has difficulty expressing disagreement with others because of fear

 have similar or even the same symptom.
 The clinician, therefore,

-following disorders which he needs to rule out to establish
+disorders which he needs to rule out to establish a precise diagnosis.

-of this disorder is not known.
-The disorder usually appears
+disorder is not known.
+The disorder usually appears in early adulthood.

-in early adulthood.
-This disorder is common but not well studied;
+This disorder is common but not well studied; however, more women

-however, more women than men have been found to have dependent
+than men have been found to have dependent personality disorder.

-no specific treatment for this disorder.
-Psychotherapy may be
+treatment for this disorder.
+Psychotherapy may be useful in gradually

 and Psychotherapy [ See